Autism Assessment

 -

-Social Communication “Disorder” (S.C.D.) will always be considered as a differential diagnosis by the Clinical Psychologist at All Kinds of Minds.
+Traits associated with Social (Pragmatic) Communication Differences (S.C.D.) will always be considered as a differential diagnosis by the Clinical Psychologist at All Kinds of Minds.
 Essentially, S.C.D. individuals have a different way of processing social or pragmatic information, as well as different ways of communicating.

 Similarities: Both autistic individuals and S.C.D. individuals have social communication differences.